Short-Term Vacation Rentals in Summit County, CO

 We hope you find this information helpful.
-If you would prefer to speak with one of our Summit County Area Specialists about this topic please don't hesitate to give us a call or send us an email with your questions, it is important to us you have all the facts you need to make the right decisions for your Summit County Vacation property.
+If you would prefer to speak with one of our Summit County Area Specialists about this topic please don't hesitate to give us a call (970-468-6800)or send us an email with your questions, it is important to us you have all the facts you need to make the right decisions for your Summit County Vacation property.
 Please note there are rules/restrictions per each town AND unincorporated Summit county.
 Check this query map to find out your property's town.
 All short term vacation rental properties shall receive an STR license prior to advertising or operation.

 - Summit County's regulations for short-term vacation rentals (STRs) are applicable to properties within the unincorporated areas of Summit County.

 - Access Summit County's GIS Parcel Query to find out if a property is 'unincorporated', knowing this will help define your property's specific regulations.

 - What is a 'non-exempt' unit?
 A non-exempt short-term rental unit is a property that does not have the following: (a) a 24 Hour Front Desk; (b) a 24 Hour Telephone System and (c) 24 Hour On-Site Private Security

 - Complexes currently identified by the Town of Breckenridge as exempt include: Beaver Run, Bluesky, Crystal Peak, Grand Colorado, Grand Lodge on Peak 7, Grand Timber Lodge, Main Street Station, Marriot Vacations, Mountain Thunder Lodge, One Ski Hill Place, River Mountain Lodge, Valdoro and Water House.

 - All owners renting their property for a period of less than 30 days must apply for a short-term license and pay a fee of $250 by June 1st of each year.